jerus-org/cull-gmail/docs/readme/head.md

 ## Main Features

-- login to get authorization
+- list labels and messages to aid planning rules
+- configure the rules list
-- backup the mailbox
+- run the rules list
-- filtered lists of the contents
+- run the rules list be default
-- move email matching a filtered list to trash
+- configure api client by file or environment variables